vgnanasekaran007-hub/Weather-Dashboard/README.md

 ## 📸 Screenshots

 ### 🔍 Search View
-The clean dashboard interface with a city search bar and gradient background with a
+The clean dashboard interface with a city search bar and gradient background with

 ### 🌤️ Weather Results
 After searching, the weather card slides up showing: